Liam Deasy: Civil War

-He opposed the Anglo-Irish Treaty which ended the war.
-In the months that followed he, along with others like Éamon de Valera and Liam Lynch, tried to persuade Michael Collins to renegotiate aspects of the treaty, especially to remove an oath to the British king from the constitution of the new Irish Free State.
+Deasy opposed the Anglo-Irish Treaty.
+In the months that followed he tried to persuade Colins to renegotiate aspects of the treaty, especially to remove an oath to the British king from the constitution of the new Irish Free State.
 When fighting broke out in Dublin in June 1922, between pro and anti-Treaty forces, Deasy sided with the Anti-Treaty IRA in the ensuing Irish Civil War.
 However, he was reluctant to fight his former comrades and voiced the opinion that the fighting should have ended with the Free State seizure of the Four Courts.

 In late July, he commanded 1,500 anti-treaty fighters who held a line around Kilmallock south of Limerick city against about 2,000 Free State troops under Eoin O'Duffy.
 Deasy's men were the most experienced IRA fighters of the 1919-21 war and held their position until 8 August, when they were outflanked by seaborne landings on the southern coast.
 Deasy's men then dispersed.
 He went on the run in the south-east of the country.

-In August 1922, he was in command of a band of republican guerrillas in west Cork, when they heard that Free State leader Michael Collins was in the area.
+In August 1922, he was in command of a band of republican guerrillas in West Cork, when they heard that Collins was in the area.
 Deasy had his men prepare an ambush for Collins' convoy at Béal na Bláth, should it return by the same route it had taken earlier.